Renin blood testPlasma renin activity; Random plasma renin; PRA

 - Birth control pills

 - Blood pressure drugs

-- Medicines that enlarge blood vessels (vasodilators); these are usually used to treat high blood pressure or heart failure
+- Medicines that dilate blood vessels (vasodilators).
+These are usually used to treat high blood pressure or heart failure.

 - Water pills (diuretics)